infracost/infracost-atlantis/examples/single_project/README.md

 ## Running with GitHub

-1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) dockerhub image
+1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image
 2. You'll need to pass the following custom env vars into the container
    ```sh
    GITHUB_TOKEN=<your-github-token>